country-regions/country-region-data/README.md

 **Please note**: you should edit the `data.json` file, not the `data.js` file.
 The JS file is generated automatically out of the `data.json` file by running `grunt umdify` on the command line.
-So if you add your change to the JS file only, they will get overwritten next time that command is rung.
+So if you add your change to the JS file only, they will get overwritten next time that command is run.

 ### Data Validation